DiamondBr3aker/Parse/README.md

 # Parse
-Speech to Text AI Powered Search Engine
+Speech to Text Powered Search Engine

 Website can be found at: https://diamondbr3aker.github.io/Parse/parse.html